0xStruct/wormhole-xpay/README.md

 Note: this is possible as VAAs are logged with reference to whom they are designated for.

+This is comparable to existing web2 payment flow (i.e Stripe payment link).
+Payer pays via the payment page.
+Payee checks transfers from the dashboard and cash out.

 ## improvement suggestion
 easy query of VAAs by originating address or destined address would enable xPay concept and many more insteresting use-cases.